yoshuawuyts/validate-formdata/README.md

 - __validator.state.values[key]:__ Get the value from the key.
 - __validator.state.valid:__ Check if the form is valid.

-### `validator.add(key, validateFunction)`
+### `validator.field(key, [opts], validateFunction)`
-Create a new validate function for the given key.
+Create a new field validation function for the given key.
 The validation functions should either return nothing, or an `Error` object.
 The `.message` property from the error can be used when rendering.

+### `validator.field(key, [opts], validateFunction)`
+Create a new file validation function for the given key.
+The validation functions should either return nothing, or an `Error` object.
+The `.message` property from the error can be used when rendering.
+Opts can contain:
+- __required:__ default: true.
+Determine if the field is required to pass.

 ### `validator.validate(key, value)`
 Validate data.
 The first time the validate function is called for a key it sets the corresponding `state.pristine[key]` to `false`. `state.valid` is set to `true` when all values are valid.
+- __required:__ default: true.
+Determine if the field is required to pass.

 ### `validator.formData()`
 Return a `window.FormData` instance from the form.
 Can be used to send